Lazer-1/lazer-1.github.io/content/blog/how-jettons-work-on-ton-with-sharding-in-mind/index.md

 - `total_supply` is the amount of total tokens minted.
 - `admin_address` is the address of the admin who can control the minter contract.
 - `content` is the cell of data that abides by [TEP-64](https://github.com/ton-blockchain/TEPs/blob/master/text/0064-token-data-standard.md#jetton-metadata-attributes).
+- `jetton_wallet_code` is [the actual code of `jetton-wallet.fc` contract](https://github.com/ton-blockchain/token-contract/blob/21e7844fa6dbed34e0f4c70eb5f0824409640a30/sandbox_tests/JettonWallet.spec.ts#L36).
+If someone who doesn't have a wallet yet receives a coin, he will receive the message with `jetton-wallet` code so his wallet can be deployed.

 `get_data()` returns the persistent contract storage cell.
 Remember everything on TON is stored in a cell.
 Then, `begin_parse` converts `cell` into `slice`.
 The reason is that all `load_*` methods only work on `slice` type, not `cell`.
 The data bits and references to other cells from the cell can be obtained by loading them from the `slice`.